koverton/Exsol/README.md

 # Solace Excel Add-In Example

 **DEVELOPMENT ONLY** this is an experimental project that is not complete.
-It began as a clone of [Shared Runtime example from the Office team's github)[https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-shared-runtime-global-state].
+It began as a clone of the [Shared Runtime example from the Office team's github](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-shared-runtime-global-state).

 It provides the basic capability to: